Interview Techniques and Advice

 Format: What will the appointment consist of i.e. a competency based interview, testing, personality and aptitude profiling, a presentation etc.

-Research: Do you had a detailed job description?
+Research: Do you have a detailed job description?
 If not, ask the agency/employer for one!
 Do you know everything you can reasonably find out about the business you will be visiting?
 They know a bit about you and they will hope you have made an effort to find out about them.
 The internet is a very powerful tool and there are many ways to find out about businesses so make sure you do your research in advance.

 Questions: Thought of everything?
 This is an opportunity for you to find out if you want to work somewhere just as much as it's time for them to decide if they want to employ you.
 Make a list of key questions and don't be embarrassed to ask.